Tag: time with God

 John the Baptist condemned it.
 Herod, probably more to please Herodias than anything, put John in jail.
 Herodias wasn’t satisfied, and we read the rest of the story.

-Jesus’ first response wasn’t to call Herod to account.
+Jesus’ first wasn’t to Herod to account.
 Jesus made no public declaration at all.
 How different than our current age.

 Jesus’ first response was to withdraw.
 Just like the rest of us at times, Jesus was not going to just on.
-It is easy to infer that Jesus needed time to and spend the Father, even though the do not give a full explanation.
+It is easy to infer that Jesus needed time to grieve and spend time with God the Father, even though the do not give a full explanation.

 What happened next is sad, but we see it today.
 A famous person has a bad (or good) event, and people clamor around them.
 Famous people today have PR people deliver a statement that often asks for personal and private space to grieve.
 How sad that it isn’t given automatically.

-Jesus may have intended such, but then see how he them.
-Jesus set aside his needs for others.
+Jesus may have intended such, but then see how he loved them.
+Jesus his needs for others.

 Often the focus is that Jesus set his needs aside for others.
 He did.
 Jesus also still made sure his needs were met.